awsdocs/aws-iot-docs/developerguide/life-cycle-events.md

 AWS IoT publishes a message to the following MQTT topic when a client subscribes or unsubscribes to an MQTT topic:

 ```
-$aws/events/subscriptions/subscribed/clientId
+$aws/events/subscriptions/subscribed/#
 ```

  or

 ```
-$aws/events/subscriptions/unsubscribed/clientId
+$aws/events/subscriptions/unsubscribed/#
 ```

-Where `clientId` is the MQTT client ID that connects to the AWS IoT message broker\.
+Where `# allows you to receive from all clientId in your account in your region for specific and sigle clientId replace the # with clientId` is the MQTT client ID that connects to the AWS IoT message broker\.

 The message published to this topic has the following structure: